Elizaboy26190/reactDemo/README_answers.md

 ### 25/07/19

 I implemented the idea of paginatiion using `components/pagination.js`.
 This allows us to only show limited posts and then allow the users to navigate to other pages if needed.
 This allows for a better experience in particular on small width devices to prevent the users having to do excessive scrolling.
+### 28/07/19

+I fixed the issue where the categories now work on number and texts.

 # Structure